 About the School

-University Canada West is a University with a clear vision—to be a leading, respected independent University in Canada and abroad, known for innovation and effectiveness in preparing motivated student ...
+UCW Vancouver is a University with a clear vision — to be a leading, respected independent University in Canada and abroad, known for innovation and effectiveness in preparing motivated students for p ...
 Read More